fallahn/xygine/tutorial/part_1/readme.md

 Popping the the pause state from the top of the stack then allows the game state below to continue to execute as it starts to receive events and updates again.
 When used correctly this can be a very powerful and useful concept.
-For a more detailed look at the implementation of a StateStack I suggest reading ‘SFML Game Development’ by Jan Haller, Henrik Vogelius Hansson and Artur Moreira - a book which was very influential when I started creating xygine.
+For a more detailed look at the implementation of a `StateStack` I suggest reading ‘SFML Game Development’ by Jan Haller, Henrik Vogelius Hansson and Artur Moreira - a book which was very influential when I started creating xygine.
-MyFirstState itself implements the interface of `xy::State`.
+`MyFirstState` itself implements the interface of `xy::State`.
-The functions are similar to that of the Game class - `handleEvent()` which passes SFML events such as keyboard and mouse input down to any game classes which need them, `handleMessage()` used to forward system messages to interested parties, `update()` which processes delta-time critical logic functions, and `draw()`, used to render the active state to the screen.
-The state also returns an identifier via `stateID()` which is used when registering the state with the StateStack in the `Game::initialise()` function.
+The functions are similar to that of the `Game` class - `handleEvent()` which passes SFML events such as keyboard and mouse input down to any game classes which need them, `handleMessage()` used to forward system messages to interested parties, `update()` which processes delta-time critical logic functions, and `draw()`, used to render the state to the screen.
+The state also returns an identifier via `stateID()` which is used when registering the state with the `StateStack` in the `Game::initialise()` function.
 The specifics of this are covered later.
 Usually when creating a new project it is preferable to rename the `MyFirstState` class to something more coherent such as `MenuState` - but for this particular case I will leave it as it is.